Quick Answer

 - fatty fish

-While fats are important for health, meals immediately before intense exercise are often lower in fat to support faster digestion.
+Fats are important, but meals immediately before intense exercise are often lower in fat to support digestion and comfort.

 What Should Athletes Eat Before Exercise?